carbonscott/rc/UltiSnips/thinking/vocabulary.md

 	* Go through everyone;
 	* Expand limited vocabluary;

+# Algorithmatic Thinking

+* Sequence: one after another;
+* Selection: conditioning by test;
+* Repition: keep changing sth until it is in some range;

 # Critical Thinking

 * Anti-systematic thinking in some cases, a special trial, like using logic, to go beyond vocabulary;